IELTS Speaking Part 3 questions related to other cultures

 Q. 4: Do you believe in [simple_tooltip content=’a set idea that people have about what someone or something is like,especially an idea that is wrong’]stereotypes[/simple_tooltip] about different nationalities?

 Answer: It’s is a difficult question.
 In my view, the nationality and character of a person are two different things.
 Stereotypes about different nationalities are just based on people’s observations.
 They may or may not be accurate.
 I think that stereotypes don’t reflect reality.
 So, I don’t believe in them.

 Q. 5: Are you in favour of adopting a universal language?

 Answer: Certainly, adopting a global language would make our life easier.
-But, languages and cultures are inextricably intertwined.
+But, languages and cultures are inextricably [simple_tooltip content=’twisted together or closely connected so as to be difficult to separate’]intertwined[/simple_tooltip].
 So, if we choose to have a common language, the cultural diversity will disappear.
 The loss will be irreparable.
 I don’t think it’s a wise idea to adopt a universal language.

 Q. 6: What negative effects might come from a country losing its traditional cultures?

 Answer: The loss of traditional cultures can affect a country in many ways.
 If there are businesses based on traditional skills, cultural loss can affect the economy of a country.
 Since traditional cultures represent a country, major changes in cultures can have an impact on tourism in that country.

 Meanings of high level words